How can we help? 👋

 • Based on country-level grid averages

-• Applied when an Energy network is assigned to an asset
+• Applied when an Energy network is assigned to an asset; otherwise a national-level factor is applied

 • Provides more accurate emissions calculations based on actual grid supply